Products of manifolds with fibered corners: Introduction

 In contrast to the usual category of manifolds with corners and b-maps\footnote{As shown in \cite{Joycegc}, the suitably transverse fiber product of manifolds with corners exists as a manifold with `generalized corners', a larger category which has products and transverse fiber products, but not typically a manifold with ordinary corners.}, the fibered corners category has all transverse fiber products: \begin{thm*}[Theorems~\ref{T:fib_prod}, \ref{T:bhs_of_fib_prod} and Proposition~\ref{P:fib_corn_fib_prod}] If $f : X \to Z$ and $g : Y \to Z$ are fibered corners morphisms which are \emph{b-transverse}, meaning that $\bd f_\ast \bT_x X + \bd g_\ast \bT_y Y = \bT_z Z$ whenever $f(x) = g(y) =z$, then

 is a manifold with fibered corners, embedded as a p-submanifold in the ordered product and satisfying the universal property of the fiber product in the category of fibered corners.
-The boundary fibrations on $X\ttimes_Z Y$ have the form
+The fibrations on $X\ttimes_Z Y$, consistent with the restriction of from those of $X\ttimes Y$, have the form